auchak06/Kaili_Auchampach_Notebook/Daily_Log.md

 4/11/24:
  * DNA was sent for sequencing
- * Realized that the incorrect
+ * Realized we have been using the incorrect primers and have been doing a biofilm deletion instead of a motility deletion.
+Might have also been using the wrong parent bacteria.